 You can see more pictures and find information on the museum page:

 At the mouth of the Guadalhorce River is another important Phoenician city in Malaga.
-It was discovered in the 60s of the 20th century although it was not until 20 years later that excavation work began.
+It was discovered in the 60s of the 20th century although it was not until 20 years later that excavation work began and became part of the history of Malaga.

 The city would have been on an island located in the middle of the mouth of the river and is estimated to have originated around the 9th century, being abandoned around the 5th century BC.
 400 years of life that were probably swallowed by the water; floods caused by a tidal wave that swept the city as the remains found indicate.